Hub and Spoke – A Digital Marketing Strategy for the Rest of Us

 Content, your messaging, is what holds it all together.
 It’s not a wheel without all three, the hub, the spokes, and the rim.
 You want the content you create to be relevant to what your customers are looking for.
 A basic principle of Search Engine Optimization (SEO) is to create content that’s a match for searcher intent.
 You need to solve their problems.

-For example, a simple Facebook funnel would be to craft content that adds value for your best customer, promote the content using a Facebook Traffic ad, use a retargeting pixel on the content page to identify people who visit the page, who respond to the traffic ad, and the target these people with an offer.
+For example, a simple marketing funnel would be to craft content that adds value for your best customer, then promote the content using a Facebook Traffic ad, which drives interested prospects back to the hub, your website.
+Then you can use the Facebook pixel on the content page to identify people who visit the page, who respond to the traffic ad, and the target these people with an offer.
 The content lives on the website, the hub, it’s presented to interested customers via Facebook, a spoke, and it attracts customers because of the message, which resonates with their needs, the rim.

 You could add an exit-intent popup to the page that asks for their email address in exchange for a relevant ebook.
 Then you can use email marketing, another spoke, to attract customers back to your website, the hub, with relevant content, the rim.